pastly/bm/doc/Home.md

 # Installation

-BM runs entirely within it's own directory.
+BM runs entirely within its own directory.
 Simply clone the source and situate yourself in the new directory.

     git clone https://github.com/pastly/bm.git